wallarm/product-documentation/docs/latest/api-protection/graphql-rule.md

 1. In **If request is**, [describe](../user-guides/rules/rules.md#rule-branches) endpoint URI to apply the rule to and other conditions:

     * URI of your GraphQL endpoint (in the rout, usually contains `/graphql`)
-    * POST or GET method - see [Supported GraphQL formats](#supported-graphql-formats); leave method unspecified if your want the rule to set the same limitations both for POST and GET requests
+    * POST or GET method - see [Supported GraphQL formats](#supported-graphql-formats); leave method unspecified if you want the rule to set the same limitations both for POST and GET requests
     * Set the `CONTENT-TYPE` header value - see [Supported GraphQL formats](#supported-graphql-formats)

         Note that you can set when the rule must be applied using different condition combinations, for example, you can use URI and leave other conditions unspecified or set `CONTENT-TYPE` header to `application/graphql` without specifying any endpoint.
 You can also create several rules with different conditions and set different limits and reactions in them.